electron/electron/docs/api/browser/ipc-browser.md

 * `routingId` Integer

 Emitted when renderer sent a synchronous message to the browser.
-The receiver should store the result in `event.result`.
+The receiver should store the result in `event.returnValue`.

 **Note:** Due to the limitation of `EventEmitter`, returning value in the event handler has no effect, so we have to store the result by using the